lawlipyang/AIPM_S2G1_GrpF/Project_Documentation/E-Project_Closing.md

 #####  5.1  SCOPE

+The project scope was initiated from the beginning of the project.
+For instance, the system cannot recognize the item correctly when it scan the new object.
+It caused the system confused to detect the object.The system only recognize or detect object that has already has a data in the model train.

 #####  5.2  OBJECTIVES

 Ai Tech. managed to achieve the objectives initialized since the beginning of the project.
 A system that is artificial intelligence powered, which uses Convolutional Neural Network(CNN) has been made.
 Convolutional Neural Network(CNN) is a class of deep neural networks which is mostly used to do object detection.
 By using this method, our objective of building the object detection was success.